What kinds of problems do you help people with?

 I offer appointments Monday through Friday 9am until 5pm and on Wednesday evenings until 7pm.
 Because evening appointments are in such high demand I do not generally offer those times to new clients.
 However, once I have seen a client for a couple of sessions I am then able to work them into my evening rotation.

 In general insurance does cover some of the cost of counseling.
 However, it depends on your plan.
 Some plans have a deductable or a "high deductable" that needs to be met before insurance benefits "kick in."
 If you are uncertain if your insurance will cover the cost, the best thing to do is to call them directly and ask.
 Most likely if your insurance card says "Specialist Co-Pay" and is followed by a number, that is the amount that you will pay.

 I accept most major insurances available in the Rochester, NY area, including Aetna, Excellus, Blue Cross/Blue Shield, Blue Choice and Blue Point, United Behavioral Health and United Health Care, Cigna, Ceridian, MVP, Family Health Plus, Child Health Plus, and several EAP plans.
 There may also be other insurances which list me on their panels which I am not aware of.

 Does insurance cover the costs of marriage counseling?

-The short answer is "No," but here's why: Legitimate use of health insurance benefits is for diagnosable physical or mental health conditions within an individual.
+Please see the Rates and Insurance page for a more detailed answer to this question.
+Legitimate use of health insurance benefits is for diagnosable physical or mental health conditions within an individual.
 This "condition" is what justifies the insurance paying for the counseling.
-While insurance plans will allow for a couple to participate in some counseling sessions, the counseling must address an individual's diagnosed condition.
-Due to these restrictions most of the couples who see me do not use their insurance benefits for marriage counseling.
+The counseling must address an individual's diagnosed condition.
+Due to these restrictions many of the couples who see me do not use their insurance benefits for marriage counseling.
 In these cases they elect to self pay.

 What is the fee for a counseling session?